AndrikSeeger/RealTimeDrivingDynamics/README.md

 ## 💾 Data Logging

-Logs are written to SD in real time as tab-separated `.txt` files:
+Logs are written to SD card in real time as tab-separated `.txt` files:

 * `CAN_Trace.txt`: Groundspeed and yaw from Correvit
 * `MPU_Trace.txt`: Steering and IMU data